emtilt/ph410s21/_homework/hw5.md

 ![images Charges](../../images/hw5-images.png "image Charges")

 1. Obtain a formula for the voltage $V(x,y,z)$ arising from a single point charge $+q$ located symmetrically a distance a from the inside corner formed by bending an infinite, grounded metal sheet through a right angle.
-(Hint: You'll more than one "image" charge.)
+(Hint: You'll need more than one "image" charge.)

 2. The hardest thing about coming up with these "image" solutions is having a good intuition for what fields and potentials look like in different scenarios.
-Use the [PhET simulation *Charges and Fields*](http://phet.colorado.edu/en/simulation/charges-and-fields) to visualize your resulting E-field and some relevant equipotential contours (they can be added with a tool on the right side of the simulation).
+Use the [PhET simulation *Charges and Fields*](http://phet.colorado.edu/en/simulation/charges-and-fields) to visualize your resulting E-field and some relevant equipotential contours (these can be added as green curves by using a tool on the right side of the simulation).
 Clearly illustrate how your images solve this problem.
 Take a screen shot and include it, with a few comments, to explain what you learned in this problem.